-I am an associate professor in Oncology Nursing with a combined position at Cancercentrum, NUS.
+I am a professor in Oncology Nursing with a combined position at Cancercentrum, NUS.

 Hey!
-My name is Per and I am an associate professor at the Department of Nursing and I am also an Associate Professor in Oncology.
-I also have a joint employment at Cancercentrum, Norrland University Hospital, Umeå.
+My name is Per and I am a professor at the Department of Nursing I am also a Professor in Oncology.
+I also have joint employment at Cancercentrum, Norrland University Hospital, Umeå.
 My background in healthcare is as an oncology nurse in radiation therapy.

-• researches, among other things, on quality of life and treatment-related side effects during oncological treatment.
+• Research, among other things, on quality of life and treatment-related side effects during oncological treatment.

-My clinical experience as a nurse I have from oncological care but above all from radiation therapy.
+My clinical experience as a nurse I have from oncological care and above all radiation therapy.
 My thesis work was about quality of life and side effects in patients who received radiation therapy for prostate cancer.
 I got my PhD in November 2000 and then continued with mainly quantitative research in oncology.
-In January 2012, I was appointed Associate Professor in Oncology Nursing.
+In 2022, I was appointed Professor in Oncology Nursing.

 Areas of education:

-Oncology at graduate level, radiography, patient process during cancer care.
+Oncology at the graduate level, radiography, patient process during cancer care.